Invests in undervalued companies

 The NAV of a scheme changes on every business day.
 For the latest NAV, please refer to the scheme details above.

 AUM (Assets Under Management) varies with market activity.
-Refer to the latest factsheet or scheme page for current figures.
+Refer to the latest factsheet or the scheme page for current figures.

 The fund’s risk classification is based on the portfolio composition as well as SEBI guidelines and is subject to periodic review.
 Refer to the Riskometer above on this page or latest documents for the current risk level.